Pumpkin Spice Pancakes

 Meanwhile, heat a nonstick pan with oil (portion for scramble) over medium heat.
 Add spinach and saute until wilted, 3 to 4 minutes.
 Move spinach to one side and pour whisked eggs into pan.
 Scramble eggs gently, folding in spinach as they cook, until cooked to your liking, ~5 minutes.

-Serve pancakes with tempeh and spinach scramble on the side.
+Serve pancakes with sausages and spinach scramble on the side.
 Top pancakes with butter and maple syrup if you’d like.
+Enjoy!

 Am I crazy or was the dry to wet ratio on the pancakes off?
 When I prepped, I prepped for 8 servings and the decided that was way too much so I used 3/4s of what I prepped which should’ve needed 3 cups of milk, right?
 I used two cups of milk and three eggs and the batter was really thin.
 Another cup of milk would’ve been absurd.
 Maybe I screwed up, but I think there’s too much liquid in the recipe.
 They tasted really good though.
 And the sausage was decent.
 Not amazing, but decent.
 And healthy.
 Skipped the eggs.1 Helpful